Follow-up care - Survivors - Kinderkrebsschweiz

 Follow-up consultations

 Most paediatric oncology centres have follow-up services for their young childhood cancer patients.
 For adult survivors, the scope and model of the offer varies.
-The cantonal hospitals below offer interdisciplinary follow-up consultations, which are available to everyone and which follow largely the guidelines of the US Passport for Care©.
+The hospitals below offer interdisciplinary follow-up consultations, which are available to everyone and which follow largely the guidelines of the US Passport for Care©.
 Questions on body image, sexuality and fertility can be addressed in the follow-up consultation JustASKus.

 AarauBaselBernGenevaLiestalLucerneZurichJustASKus